Before we begin, I highly recommend you to give a read to my previous article in this series.

 }

-We need a variable to store the result of our operation on the numbers, hence the variable result.
+We need a variable to store the result of our operation on the numbers, hence the variable result

-We also need to initialize the variable, otherwise while printing the value of result, we would be facing an error from compiler.
+We also need to initialize the variable, otherwise while printing the value of result

-If you are reading this article, chances are that you know what if ,else and else if are.
+If you are reading this article, chances are that you know what if

-We compare our variable operator with different operator signs, and if the condition evaluates to true, the if or else if block is executed.
+with different operator signs, and if the condition evaluates to true, the if

-Notice that we are not using semicolons when inside the if or else if block.
-Thatā€™s because we want to return the value of expression to our variable result.
+block.
+That’s because we want to return the value of expression to our variable result.

 Let me explain.
 Rust is primarily an expression language.
 An expression can be a line or piece of code which returns a value.